alex-skakun/react-rx-tools/README.md

 ### `isDefined()`

 Returns true if passed value is not `null` or `undefined`.
-Also, it confirms that passed value is `NonNullable`.
+Also, this function is type guard, it confirms that passed value is `NonNullable`.

 ```typescript
 import { isDefined } from './react-rx-tools';